 1. Uninstall Mac apps using Trash

-Whether you’re running a newer macOS, such as Sonoma or Ventura or an earlier macOS, like Catalina or Mojave, the process of manually uninstalling apps remains relatively similar.
+Whether you’re running a newer macOS, such as Sequoia or Sonoma or an earlier macOS, like Catalina or Mojave, the process of manually uninstalling apps remains relatively similar.
 Here’s what you need to do:

 And the app is gone.

-Uninstalling apps on macOS Sonoma still requires getting rid of leftovers, despite the fact that Apple has done such a good job in terms of deinstallation on recent macOS versions.
+Uninstalling apps on macOS Sequoia still requires getting rid of leftovers, despite the fact that Apple has done such a good job in terms of deinstallation on recent macOS versions.

 To completely remove programs from Mac manually, you have to find all the associated files that come along with the app.
 That means not just dragging the app icon to the Trash from your Applications folder but searching the depths of the system files on your Mac.